Veterinary Assistant Job Description and Duties

 Beginning work as a veterinary assistant is a great way to enter the field of veterinary medicine.
 While this career can be physically and emotionally demanding, especially if there's an emergency, or a patient has to be put to sleep, supporting veterinarians in providing comfort to pet owners may be one of the most important aspects of the job.
 It assures them that your clinic is committed to giving their pet the best possible treatment.

 If you end up loving the work as much as the animals, consider studying to become a veterinary technician or technologist.
 These positions require more education and will increase your job prospects.
 To advance into a technician role, you'll complete a two-year associate's degree.
 To advance into a technologist position, you'll complete a four-year bachelor's degree program in veterinary technology.

 Veterinary science and support is a fast growing field for compassionate and capable animal lovers.

-Source: Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2012-13 Edition; Veterinary Assistants and Laboratory Animal Caretakers.
+Source: U.S. Bureau of Labor Statistics 2014-15 Occupational Outlook Handbook; Veterinary Assistants and Laboratory Animal Caretakers.

 Education and Careers

 - Veterinary Technician Education Read about course information and requirements toward your certification.

 - Certification Information Learn what you need to do to become a certified veterinary technician.

 - School Accreditation Get information about the benefits of attending an accredited vet tech school.